Kuzirashi/ckb-voting/README.md

 Input:

 1. Vote No Cell
-2. UDT Voter 1 Cell
+2. SUDT Voter 1 Cell

 Output:

 1. Vote No Cell
-2. UDT Voter 1 Cell if not all tokens were used for voting
+2. SUDT Voter 1 Cell if not all tokens were used for voting

 ## Finish voting